Is God calling you to step out in a new direction in faith and ministry?

 The Period of Discernment is available to anyone who is in good standing in a congregation or faith community within the Uniting Church, regardless of academic background.
 People seeking appointment as a Deacon or Minister of the Word are required to undertake the PoD and have been a confirmed member of the Uniting Church for 12 months prior to applying for candidature.

 You will be required to study two units comprising of a compulsory core unit and an elective.
 The core unit is ‘Engage in our Christian Heritage’ (VET Course Code 10496NAT).
 It is a vocational and educational unit that explores the history and polity of the Uniting Church, which is presented via a blend of online and distance teaching.
-It can be completed in 80 weeks of part-time study.
 Through the R H White Trust, you can apply for a scholarship for the compulsory core unit, ‘Engage in our Christian Heritage’.
 An application form is available online: View our Scholarship page here.

 You can choose your elective from any that makes up the Certificate IV Christian Life and Ministry, Diploma of Ministry, Bachelor of Ministry or Bachelor of Theology.
 Please see the Adelaide College of Divinity handbook for further details and enrolment forms.